Through a Screen, Brightly: Profiles of Alison Hiltner & Mohamud Mumin

 “The talisman is all about endowing power to objects,” he says.
 “Is that not what art is?
 Endowing meaning onto objects.”
 Through these interventions, these assertions, any object can have power.
 Any space can become sacred.
 And any viewer can gain agency, if the artist is willing to give up the necessary amount of control.
 From Jay Coogan on display in his office to the collaborators taking their own photos, one lesson here is simple, even hopeful: power shared is power multiplied.

 The live discussion between these two artists and the author will take place from 6:30-8pm on Thursday, May 7th, via Zoom.
 Link coming soon.
+A recording of the discussion is available here.
+An archive of past discussions is available here.

 For more info on Alison Hiltner and to view her full portfolio, visit alisonhiltner.com.